mediataivas/complete-intro-react-with-nextjs/README.md

 This is a Next.js version of app developed in https://react-v8.holt.courses/lessons/welcome/intro.
-It uses server components and server actions and functions with javascript turned of.
+It uses server components and server actions and functions with javascript turned off.
 Implemented as an experimentation at Vincit hackfest 2023.

+See it live at https://complete-intro-react-with-nextjs.vercel.app.